gplv2/urbis-validate/README.md

 You can run this tool over a file you are editting in JOSM , my workflow goes like this:
  - fix the problem -> CTRL+S -> urbisvalidate -> fix problem , repeat.

+We need composer to use the db abstraction library:

+    curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer

+Then you need to install the requirements in your cloned folder

+    composer install && composer dump-autoload

+After that you should be ready to run the tool

 # Read